branner-non-code/notes/notes/content/OS_X/Chinese_tone_marks_on_Macintosh.md

 ### Installation

  1. System Preferences => Keyboard => Input Sources
- 1. Click `+` and add U.S. Extended.
+ 1. Click `+` and in the window that opens add U.S. Extended.
 After clicking "Add", make sure U.S. Extended shows up in the list of input sources now available to your system.
  1. Now you can click the regular U.S. keyboard (not extended) and remove it from the list using `-`.

 ### Use